pingcap/docs-cn/user-account-management.md

 ## Forget the `root` password

-1. Modify the configuration file by adding `skip-grant-table` in the `security` part:
+1. Modify the configuration file:

+    1. Log in to the machine where one of the tidb-server instances is located.
+    2. Enter the `conf` directory under the TiDB node deployment directory, and find the `tidb.toml` configuration file.
+    3. Add the configuration item `skip-grant-table` in the `security` section of the configuration file.
+If there is no `security` section, add the following two lines to the end of the tidb.toml configuration file:

         ```
         [security]
         skip-grant-table = true
         ```

-2. Start TiDB with the modified configuration.
-Use `root` to log in and then modify the password:
+2. Stop the tidb-server process:

+    1. View the tidb-server process:

         ```bash
+        ps aux | grep tidb-server
+        ```

+    2. Find the process ID (PID) corresponding to tidb-server and use the `kill` command to stop the process:

+        ```bash
+        kill -9 <pid>
+        ```

+3. Start TiDB using the modified configuration:

+    > **Note:**
+    >
+    > If you set `skip-grant-table` before starting the TiDB process, a check on the operating system user will be initiated.
+Only the `root` user of the operating system can start the TiDB process.

+    1. Enter the `scripts` directory under the TiDB node deployment directory.
+    2. Switch to the `root` account of the operating system.
+    3. Run the `run_tidb.sh` script in the directory in the foreground.
+    4. Log in as `root` in a new terminal window and change the password.

+        ```bash
         mysql -h 127.0.0.1 -P 4000 -u root
         ```

-When the `skip-grant-table` is set, starting the TiDB process will check whether the user is an administrator of the operating system, and only the `root` user of the operating system can start the TiDB process.
+4. Stop running the `run_tidb.sh` script, remove the content added in the TiDB configuration file in step 1, and wait for tidb-server to start automatically.

 ## `FLUSH PRIVILEGES`